 Remark The clock output controller is designed not to output pulses with a small width during output enable/disable switching of the clock output.
 As shown in Figure 11-4, be sure to start output from the low period of the clock (marked with in the figure).
-When stopping output, do so after the high-level period of the clock.
+When stopping output, do so after securing a high level of the clock.